Pedro Gil: Politician

 In 1928, he was elected representative for the second district of Manila on the Nacionalista Democratra party ticket.
 He became Minority Floor Leader in the House of Representatives of the Philippines and distinguished himself as a fiscalizer of the abused and the tyranny of those in power.
 He was designated member of the 1930 independence mission to the United States and stayed for some time in Washington, D.C. together with Sergio Osmeña, Manuel Roxas, Ruperto Montinola, and Emiliano Tria Tirona.
 This mission is credited with having worked for the passage of the first independence law for the Philippines.

 He was elected to the first National Assembly and became chairman of the committee on the city government and several other important committees.

 As an assemblyman, he worked for the reduction of public utility rates in the city of Manila, such as those charged by Meralco and the Manila Gas Corporation.
 He himself presented a test case against them with the Public Service Commission.
 Arguing that their rates were "boom period" rates and needed to be reduced, he offered comprehensive statistics to show that Manila residents were paying more than they should for gas and electric power services.
 He stressed that the current rates were too heavy for the poor to shoulder.

 Likewise, he pioneered the movement for higher wages for laborers, authoring a bill to this effect.

 Diplomat

 Gil served as envoy to Argentina from 1956 to 1962 and was a recipient of the General San Martín medal, Argentina's highest diplomatic award.

 Personal life

 Puyat was married to Consuelo Cabangis.
 They had only one child, Patria, who became the wife of Deogracias Puyat, a lawyer.
 His granddaughter and Patria's daughter, Maria Consuelo Puyat-Reyes, also served as a representative for Makati and envoy to Chile.

 When Consuelo died, Pedro Gil met Virginia Amacio in Capiz and had two daughters, Carmencita and Guia.

+Legacy

+Herran Street, an east-west inner city street and a tertiary national road in south-central Manila was renamed in his honor and memory.